This is for:Developer

 A Recommender System predicts the likelihood that a user would prefer an item.
 There are several ways of deriving that preference and modern-day systems rely on algorithms and the power of machine learning to process the massive volumes of data and calculate findings.
 These are the core elements in a system that attempts to learn patterns in the product catalog, viewing, and buying behavior.
 These patterns create recommendations tailored to the visitor and the moment in the journey.

-Looking at the Engagement strategy, for example, you will notice the default strategy
+Looking at the Engagement strategy, for example, you’ll notice the default strategy

 cf_viewed or collaborative filtering.